 If you have OA, your knee may feel stiff and swollen and you may have trouble bending and straightening it.
 It's often worse in the morning or during rainy weather.
 Your knee may buckle or feel weak.

-Your doctor will need to know what's causing your pain so she can treat it correctly.
-She'll examine you and ask about your symptoms and your medical history.
+Your doctor will need to know what's causing your pain so they can treat it correctly.
+They'll examine you and ask about your symptoms and your medical history.

-She may ask whether your pain is dull or sharp or if some things make it worse.
-She may gently press and pull on the front of your knees and kneecaps.
-She may ask you to walk, squat, jump, or lunge.
+They may ask whether your pain is dull or sharp or if some things make it worse.
+They may gently press and pull on the front of your knees and kneecaps.
+They may ask you to walk, squat, jump, or lunge.

-If she thinks you might have OA, she'll look for joint swelling, warmth or redness, tenderness, problems with the way you walk, and pain as well as other things.
+If they think you might have OA, they'll look for joint swelling, warmth or redness, tenderness, problems with the way you walk, and pain as well as other things.

 Runner's Knee Treatment